vercel/next-app-router-playground/readme.md

 # Next.js App Router Playground

-Next.js introduced the App ROuter (beta).
+Next.js introduced the App Router (beta).
 This is the result of the [Layouts RFC](https://nextjs.org/blog/layouts-rfc) previously published for community feedback.
 This includes support for:

 - **Layouts:** Easily share UI while preserving state and avoiding re-renders.
 - **Server Components:** Making server-first the default for the most dynamic applications.